 Assessment Description: Examination: is a written, closed-book examination at the end of the module.
 Coursework 1: is formed of a number of coursework assignments during the semester along with participation in the module during the semester.
 The assignments will develop skills in problem solving and constructing logically structured written arguments.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit